Police Officer

 • Fitness Centers – Each police district is equipped with a fitness facility, which can be accessed 24/7 at no cost to the member.

-• Health & Life Insurance.
+• Health & Life Insurance - explore plans here

 • Metropolitan Police Employee Assistance Program (MPEAP) – MPEAP is a free confidential counseling program for police officers, police officials and family members.